-- 1. Development should contribute to the distinctive landscape character of the Parish as demonstrated in vistas 1 to 8 on Map 13. - 2.
-The quality and accessibility of the natural environment in Walkeringham Parish is its greatest attribute, highly valued by local residents.
-Development across Walkeringham Parish is required to demonstrate that; - a) it is sympathetic to the local character and landscape setting as defined in the Walkeringham Character Study and Design Guide 2018; and
+- 1. Development across Walkeringham Parish should demonstrate that; - a) it is sympathetic to the local character and landscape setting as defined in the Walkeringham Character Study and Design Guide 2018; and - b) it does not represent a unacceptable visual intrusion into the landscape setting, particularly the significant middle and long-distance vistas and viewpoints into and out of the village that are highlighted in Map 13 and Appendix B and that are valued by local people. - 39 - All policies should be read in conjunction with policies in Bassetlaw District Council's adopted Plan.
+No Neighbourhood Plan policy will be applied in isolation; account will be taken of all relevant policies

-- b) it does not represent a significant visual intrusion into the landscape setting, particularly the significant middle and long-distance vistas and viewpoints into and out of the village that are highlighted in Map 13 and Appendix B and that are valued by local people. - Mitigation planting and boundary treatment should include native species recommended for the Mid Nottinghamshire Farmlands Landscape Character Area 35 - 4.
-Development in Walkeringham Village should present a soft boundary to the open countryside (native hedges, low fences and native trees) to minimise the impact of development on the landscape character. - 5.
-To be supported, development proposals that will affect viewpoints A and B including the sense of openness and/or the sense of place should to include an objective assessment of the effects the proposals will have on the character area identified in the Walkeringham Character and Design Guide 2018. - 6.
-The significant green gaps identified on Map 14 are character defining.
-Development in these gaps will not be supported. - 7.
-Development should incorporate Sustainable Drainage Systems (SuDS) where applicable.
-SuDS proposals should be managed in line with the Government's Water Strategy.
-In particular SuDs proposals should; - a) provide multifunctional benefits (for example enhancing biodiversity) by providing natural flood management and mitigation through the improvement or creation of green infrastructure; and - b) take account of advice from the lead local flood authority and sewage management company. - 8.
-Proposals that would result in the net loss of biodiversity will not be accepted.
+- 2. Mitigation planting and boundary treatment should include native species recommended for the Mid Nottinghamshire Farmlands Landscape Character Area 35 - 3.
+Development in Walkeringham Village should present a soft boundary to the open countryside (native hedges, low fences and native trees) to minimise the impact of development on the landscape character. - 4.
+Development proposals should safeguard and take account of the identified significant vistas and viewpoints as shown on Map 13 and detailed in Appendix B. Development proposals which would have an unacceptable impact on any of the identified vistas and viewpoints in general, and the way in which they contribute to a sense of openness and place in the neighbourhood area in particular will not be supported. - 5.
+Development proposals should respect the way in which the identified significant green gaps as shown on Map 14 contribute to the character of the neighbourhood area. - 6.
+Development should incorporate Sustainable Drainage Systems (SuDS) where practicable and related to the circumstances of the site concerned.
+SuDS proposals should be managed in line with the Government's Water Strategy36.
+In particular SuDs proposals should; - a) provide multifunctional benefits (for example enhancing biodiversity) by providing natural flood management and mitigation through the improvement or creation of green infrastructure; and - b) take account of advice from the lead local flood authority and sewage management company. - 7.
+Proposals that would result in the net loss of biodiversity will not be supported.
 Development should aim to achieve a net biodiversity gain, in accordance with local and national planning policy.
 If significant ecological impacts are identified, appropriate mitigation or compensation measures will be required.
 These measures should be targeted to benefit local conservation priorities as identified in the Nottinghamshire Local Biodiversity Action Plan.